 The autumn 1987 series included a weekly 'Car of the Decade' feature, examining nine cars with 'a claim to be the most significant designs of their decade'.
 They included the Rolls Royce Silver Ghost, Ford Model T, Austin Seven, Citroen Traction Avant, Volkswagen Beetle, Citroen DS, Mini, Alfa Romeo Alfasud and Audi Quattro.

-During the 1980s and 1990s, with William Woollard still at the helm of the show, various presenters and reporters would come and go from Top Gear, however one curly-haired young man would go on to make quite an impression on the show.
+During the 1980s and 1990s, with William Woollard still at the helm, various presenters and reporters would come and go from Top Gear - however one curly-haired young man would go on to make quite an impression on the show.
 Recruited by new producer Jon Bentley, the 28 year-old Jeremy Clarkson made his debut on the show on 27th October 1988, looking at customised Rolls-Royces.
 His next item two weeks later was, appropriately enough given his height, looking at letters from viewers who had difficulty fitting into their cars.

 After a decade on Top Gear, William Woollard left the programme at the end of the spring 1991 series - other long-time reporters Sue Baker and Frank Page had also gone by this time.
 From now on, there would no longer be an anchor presenter - instead, the opening menu was voiced out-of-vision by one of the show's presenting team.